charlescookey/Ludo-Game/README.md

 # Ludo-Game
-Classic Ludo board game built with Qt and C++ programming language The rules on how to play the game can be found [here](https://www.mastersofgames.com/rules/ludo-rules-instructions-guide.htm)
+Classic Ludo board game built with Qt and C++ programming language.
+The rules on how to play the game can be found [here](https://www.mastersofgames.com/rules/ludo-rules-instructions-guide.htm)